Tripti42/Parkinsons-Disease-Prediction/README.md

 # Parkinson's-Disease-Prediction

 In this project, we focused on Parkinson's Disease Prediction using a dataset that contains various medical and demographic features for patients.
 The goal was to predict whether a patient is diagnosed with Parkinson's disease (binary classification: 0 for no, 1 for yes).
-Below is a detailed step-by-step explanation of what we did:
+Below is a detailed step-by-step explanation of what I have done:

 1. Data Overview and Understanding
 The dataset has 2,105 records with 35 features, including: